DamiaoFilho/DamiaoFilho/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on IFRN
-- 🌱 I’m currently learning JavaScript and Back-end development
+- 🌱 I’m currently learning Back-end development in Django
 - 📫 How to reach me: damiaofilho0123@gmail.com